 Self-reported symptoms, which can include headaches or fatigue, are often limited or excluded from disability insurance policies.
 These symptoms are hard to document through objective findings and insurers may deny a claim on this basis.
 If an insurer denies a claim, even though the policy does not specifically mention the limited liability or exclusion of self-reported symptoms, you may be able to challenge the decision.

 Not pursuing physician care and proper medical treatment.

 Many insurers require that you are under regular care of a physician.
 However, policies are not always clear on the definition of “regular care,” which leaves room for interpretation.
 Some claims may also be denied because the insurance company did not feel that you were receiving proper medical treatment.
 This reason for denial can also be argued.

-Long-term disability insurance is a complicated matter.
-An experienced disability insurance attorney can assist you if you have been denied benefits.
+Long term disability insurance claims are complicated.
+An experienced disability insurance claims attorney can assist you if you have been denied benefits.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].